 So the first point to be retained is that a geometry filled with matter fields has to be described by field equations in which geometrical quantities are sourced by material fields in the most general of cases; and the second point to be retained is that in such a most general of the cases geometry gives us curvature and torsion: therefore, if the curvature field equations are sourced by energy density the torsion field equations are sourced by spin density.

-In 1928 Dirac has been the first to describe a system of matter fields, named spinors, which possessed an energy density together with a spin density; more important still was the fact that their energy density was described by a tensor that was not symmetric, and to add complications that energy density did not even verify the standard law of conservation as we have accounted just above.
+In 1928 Dirac has been the first to describe a system of matter fields, named spinors, which possessed an energy density together with a spin density.
+More important still was the fact that their energy density was described by a tensor that was not symmetric, and to add complications that energy density did not even verify the standard law of conservation as we have accounted just above.

-Indeed it is something of the most general validity the result that quantum matter is to be described in terms of irreducible representations of the Poincar\'{e} group labelled by quantum numbers of mass and spin \cite{wig}, and therefore the corresponding matter field has energy density and spin density; general procedures of quantum field theory can be used to assess that spin and energy conservation laws are given according to the following expressions
+It is well known quantum matter is described by irreducible representations of the Poincar\'{e} group labelled by spin and mass \cite{wig}.
+General procedures of quantum field theory show then that spin and energy must satisfy

 and

 reducing to the above case of divergenceless and symmetric energy density whenever the spin density vanishes, but which are nevertheless valid in the most general cases.